-If selected, each actuarial study that the ORSC requests shall be submitted as a PDF document.
+If selected, the Contractor shall submit 25 bound copies of each performance evaluation to the ORSC.
+The Contractor shall also submit each performance evaluation as a PDF document.
+The performance evaluations shall include all information specified under Section II, above.
 Prior to issuing a final report, the Contractor must provide a preliminary report to the ORSC Director.
-Powerpoint is not an acceptable format for a report.
-The report must be in language clearly understood by lay readers and include an executive summary.
+Powerpoint is not an acceptable format for the performance evaluation.
+The evaluation must be in language clearly understood by lay readers and include an executive summary.
 To the extent that it does not disclose any proprietary information, any assumptions or methodology used should be clearly disclosed in the report.